 dfrtopics: Create and Explore Topic Models in R

-I am developing an R package, dfrtopics, which helps with creating, exploring, and analyzing topic models within R. The package uses MALLET to build the models.
+I developed an R package, dfrtopics, which helps with creating, exploring, and analyzing topic models within R. The package uses MALLET to build the models.
 It was initially specialized to JSTOR Data for Research data (hence the “dfr” in the name), but it can be used with other data sources, like feature counts from HathiTrust.
 For instructions on installing dfrtopics see the github project page; for an introduction to using the package, see the package vignette.

 dfr-browser: Explore Topic Models in the Web Browser